 Remains that you no longer need: give away

-You have cooked too much and will not use up the leftovers in the coming days?
+You have cooked too much and will not use the leftovers in the coming days?
 Just ring a neighbor or ask friends.
 Someone will be happy about a delicious meal.
-The same is right for open half-used packages or glasses of food for which you no longer have any use.
-Instead of letting it rot, share it with people who have use for it.
+The same is suitable for open half-used packages or glasses of food for which you no longer have any use.
+Instead of letting it rot, please share it with people who have use for it.
 On social media platforms, there are now many public groups for so-called food sharing.
 Alternatively, you can, for example, also get together with friends and acquaintances and set up a private group.

-See also 5 STRAIGHTFORWARD HACKS TO REDUCE PLASTIC WASTE IN YOUR HOME
+See also 5 STRAIGHTFORWARD HACKS TO REDUCE PLASTIC WASTE IN YOUR HOME.

 Looking for a collection of Vegan-friendly faux leather and non-leather handbags.
 Including Canvas Handbags, PU Leather Handbags & more?
-Visit Leafy Souls click here
+Visit Leafy Souls click here.

-Read> Why It’s Time to Move Beyond Plastic
+Read> Why It’s Time to Move Beyond Plastic.